StephenFisher1988/PasswordGenerator/README.md

     - Two factor authentication to limit access to password list

     - Ability to send password file to secure server for retrieval on multiple devices

+    - Separate some functions into external modules

+    - Clean up code and remove redundancy

 Bug Fixes: